 Even some of my “non-frugal” friends do this one, but for some reason, it just annoys me to think of having to wash napkins.
 So we stick with paper ones and I just purchase the cheapest ones I can find.

-I buy a lot of our children’s clothing second hand, but my husband and I rarely buy used clothing for ourselves.
-It’s not that we have an issue wearing new-to-us clothing, but we both just have a difficult time finding clothes that we love and that fits us well when we shop second hand.
+I buy a lot of our children’s clothing second-hand, but my husband and I rarely buy used clothing for ourselves.
+It’s not that we have an issue wearing new-to-us clothing, but we both just have a difficult time finding clothes that we love and that fit us well when we shop secondhand.

 Plus, it doesn’t help that I find it overwhelming to dig through clothing racks at consignment stores.
 Maybe we’re simply too picky?
 At any rate, we both much prefer shopping sales at other stores and try to combine coupons with those sales when possible to still get great bargains.

 I do this for some of my laundry, but for things like towels and underwear, I just like the idea of using hot water!

 Because of the type of material that they are made from, it just seems like disposable nursing pads would always feel wet and gross, and that just does not appeal at all!
 But I do keep thinking I should give them a try once my baby is a bit older and I don’t need them as desperately.
 I’m sure they would save a nice amount of money!

 Funny thing is, I even have a dishwasher.
 But sometimes if we are having a bunch of people over it is still just easier to use disposable stuff.

 We don’t often have things that need to be dry cleaned, but when we do, I take them to a cleaner.
 Those do-it-at-home dry cleaning kits scare me.
 Somehow I’m sure that I’d ruin whatever I was using it on!

 As strange as it might sound, shredding cheese is one of those things that I absolutely hate doing.
 If I had a food processor or something that easily did it for me, I might feel differently.